Ninja Sex Party: Under the Covers albums and Cool Patrol (2016–2019)

 On February 23, 2016, a music video was released for their cover of "Take On Me"; the video for their cover of "Everybody Wants to Rule the World" was released one week later, on March 1, 2016.
 On March 4, 2016, Under the Covers was released to the public.
-The album features guests appearances by Tupper Ware Remix Party and Super Guitar Bros.
+The album features guests appearances by TWRP and Super Guitar Bros.
 The album debuted on the Billboard charts at #9 in Top Album Sales, #2 in Independent Albums, #3 in Rock Albums, and #17 in the Top 200 Albums.

-On October 18, 2016, a music video was released for the title song of their next comedy album, Cool Patrol, which features YouTube personalities Jacksepticeye and Markiplier.
-On February 16, 2017, the music video for the second single off Cool Patrol, "Eating Food in the Shower," was released.

-On June 28, 2017, the band announced on their Facebook page that they have completed all the songs for their second cover album, Under the Covers, Vol. II, and its release date of October 27, 2017.
-The following day, they released the official track listing for the album.
-On October 11, 2017, they announced that fans can pre-order a deluxe signed version or a deluxe unsigned version, both including posters.
-The next day, they released a music video for their cover of "Pour Some Sugar on Me".

-On October 2, 2017, the band announced that their Rock Hard 2017 Tour was complete, and thanked everyone who participated in the tour.

-In November 2017, Avidan mentioned in an episode of Game Grumps that NSP had finished most of the recording of Cool Patrol and that the band is aiming for a June 2018 release for the album.
-On March 6, 2018, the band released their new original song "Orgy for One" alongside its music video on March 6, 2018.
-Later that day, they confirmed that most of Cool Patrols post-production was completed, with the band aiming at a "probable July release" which would be preceded with two new original song releases in the meantime.
-On May 8, 2018, they announced that they were currently recording Under the Covers, Vol. III, and were aiming for a mid-2019 release.
+In 2017, they released their second cover album, Under the Covers, Vol. II.

 In May 2018, Wecht debuted Ninja Brian's All-Star Variety Luau Spectacular, his own recurring live musical comedy show in which he portrays his Ninja Brian character, minus Avidan.
-The band also started a new tour, titled Tour de Force, concurrently with the release of the new album, from June 11 to October 19, 2018.
+The band also started a new tour, titled Tour de Force, concurrently with the release of the new album.